kwohlfahrt/blob/README.md

     382 311
     ...

-The `--help` option provides details of available options.

 For convenience, a plotting function is also provided: `blob plot image.tif peaks.csv`.

 `demo.py` is provided in the source repository to give a visual example using the Hubble Deep Field image (from [scikit-image][skimage]) as sample data.

+### Options

+The common options to blob find are documented below:

+- `--threshold THRESHOLD`: The minimum filter response (proportional to intensity) required to detect a blob.
+- `--size LOW HIGH`: The range of scales to search.
+The filter response will be strongest when the size of the spot matches the size of the filter.

+The `--help` option provides details of all available options.

 # Installation